 NYAP = Absolute value of ISO’s gross accounts payable plus the absolute value of the Transmission Owners’ accounts payable from WTSC for the service month prior to the month in which the billing invoice is issued.

+28.4 Decrease in the Amount of the Working Capital Fund

+At the sole discretion of the ISO Board, the ISO periodically may decrease the amount of the Working Capital Fund and distribute to each Customer, on a pro rata basis, a portion of its cumulative principal contribution to the Working Capital Fund.
+Any such distribution will be made through adjustments to Customer billing invoices.

-28.4 Interest Accrued on Working Capital Fund
+28.5 Interest Accrued on Working Capital Fund

 Interest earned on the Working Capital Fund shall, on a monthly basis, be attributed to, and recorded for, each Customer based on the Customer’s percentage share of the balance in the Working Capital Fund.